Dunnville: History

 Dunnville has many events and natural attractions.
 In June, the annual Mudcat Festival is held to celebrate one of the Grand River's most well-known inhabitants.
 The festival includes a parade, strongman contests, midway and fireworks.
-Another popular event is the Dunnville Agricultural Fair, held in late August, which includes heavy, light, miniature horse shows, and sheep and goat shows.
+Another popular event was the Dunnville Agricultural Fair, currently not in operation(the Dunnville Agricultural Society officially dissolved in March 2026 after operating for two decades), held in late August, which included heavy, light, miniature horse shows, and sheep and goat shows.
 Dunnville has tennis, golf and swimming facilities and many Bed and Breakfasts and campsites.
 Tuesday and Saturday are Farmers Market days since the relocation of the local arena.
 Dunnville is currently constructing a new Farmers Market Pavilion, providing more protection from the elements while helping to support what the local farming has to offer (heating may still be an issue).